menu icon

 Notes

 1. Yarn Choice.
-For the border, I chose acrylic worsted weight yarn, but you can easily use any type of yarn for this project.
+For the crochet bobble border pattern, I chose acrylic worsted weight yarn, but you can easily use any type of yarn for this project.
 The yarn you choose will affect the texture and drape of the border, so feel free to experiment with different materials, such as cotton, wool, or even blends, to match the look and feel you want for your project.

 Bobble Stitch Instructions: